Vernon Odom

-Vernon Odom (born September 16, 1948) is a retired local Philadelphia TV journalist.
+Vernon Odom, Jr. (born September 16, 1948) is a retired local Philadelphia TV journalist.

 Early life and education

 Odom is the son of Vernon Odom Sr. and Sadie Harvey Odom.
-His sister, Maida Cassandra Odom, also a journalist and a professor at Temple University, Philadelphia.
+His sister, Maida Cassandra Odom, is also a journalist and a professor at Temple University, Philadelphia.

 Odom received a Bachelor of Arts degree in sociology and political science from Morehouse College and later continued his education at Columbia University.

 Career

 He started with WPVI-TV, in Philadelphia on May 17, 1976.
 He has covered a plethora of major stories during his tenure, ranging from Presidential debates to the 1985 MOVE bombing.
-He also hosted "Visions", a weekly look at urban life in Philadelphia.
+He also hosted Visions, a weekly look at urban life in Philadelphia.
 In November 2004, he was inducted into the Broadcast Pioneers Hall of Fame.

-He retired from 6 ABC in 2019, and now works as a visiting professor at West Chester University in West Chester, Pennsylvania.
+He retired from 6 ABC in December of 2019, and now works as a visiting professor at West Chester University in West Chester, Pennsylvania.